smechaab/CurrencyViewer/README.md

 6. Writes data in a csv file located in the project folder (default : data.csv).

-NOTE: Some bugs need to be fixed with fiat currencies other than EUR or USD, it will be patched in the next one.

 Installation
 ------------
 This package requires Python 3.3 or later, and needs [krakenex](https://github.com/veox/python3-krakenex) library.